saraliaang/crowdfunding-frontend/README.md

 - Responsive UI
 - Fully deployed backend + frontend
 - only show edit fundraiser button when owner is loggin
+- Pledge would update real time on page after user submit a pledge
+- Pledges on fundraiser Page would show supporter's name, but show "Mysterious Voyager" if supporter chose to stay anonymous.

 ## ✨ Screenshots

 ### Screenshots of the homepage